CSCD01/team_15-project/deliverable-4/DOCUMENTATION.md

 1. Issue a few commands in the browser

-2. Paste the following into the address bar: `about:devtools-toolbox?type=extension&id=firefox-voice%40mozilla.org` to see the commands issued.
+2. Click on the gear icon of voice popup and go to the setting page of firefox voice

 3. User can either delete one entry or all entries.